kihyunnn/Chrome-Screen-Studio/README.md

 A lightweight, browser-based screen recording and screenshot tool built with pure HTML, CSS, and JavaScript.
 No server required, no data transmission — everything runs locally in your browser.

+> **Built with Vibe Coding**: Developed using VS Code GitHub Copilot + OpenCode for rapid, iterative development.

 ## ✨ Features

 ### 🎥 Screen Recording